sabegg2/deep-learning-challenge/Analysis/Analysis.md

 - Added L2 regularization to the dense layers to help prevent overfitting.
 - 60 trials

-The model prediction gave an Accuracy: 0.7262
+The model prediction gave an Accuracy: 0.7329, Loss: 0.5801

 #### Optimized Model V3